Jarred-Sumner/git-peek/README.md

 When your editor closes or you close `git peek`, it deletes the repository from your computer.

 This was inspired by github1s.com.

-Note: currently expects `wget` and `bsdtar` to be available in `$PATH`.
-If that's a problem, feel free to open an issue.